peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Parameters:</b>

- * <i>bytes</i>: A byte array consisting of the two's-complement integer representation of the arbitrary-precision integer to create.
+ * <i>bytes</i>: A byte array consisting of the two's-complement form of the arbitrary-precision integer to create.
 The last byte contains the lowest 8-bits, the next-to-last contains the next lowest 8 bits, and so on.
 To encode negative numbers, take the absolute value of the number, subtract by 1, encode the number into bytes, XOR each byte, and if the most-significant bit of the first byte isn't set, add an additional byte at the start with the value 255.
 For little-endian, the byte order is reversed from the byte order just discussed.

  * <i>littleEndian</i>: If true, the byte order is little-endian, or least-significant-byte first.
 If false, the byte order is big-endian, or most-significant-byte first.